-Programme/Function Disaster Management Programme Objective (SMART) To focus on ways and means to prevent and/or mitigate the risks and/or results of disasters and to maximise preparedness for potential emergencies and disasters, thus optimising the safe guarding of life and property Programme Objective Outcome Mitigate the risks and/or results of disasters Short Term Strategies (1-2 Yrs.)
-Capacity building and filling of vacant posts Develop a Disaster Management Plan Medium Term Strategies (3-4 Yrs.)
-Capacity building of communities Long term Strategies (5 Yrs. +) Risk reduction & Disaster Management Control Centre
+Programme/Function Disaster Management Programme Objective (SMART) To focus on ways and means to prevent and/or mitigate the risks and/or results of disasters and to maximise preparedness for potential emergencies and disasters, thus optimising the safe guarding of life and property by 2020 Programme Objective Outcome Mitigate the risks and/or results of disasters Short Term Strategies (1-2 Yrs.)
+Capacity building to communities Develop a Disaster Management Plan Medium Term Strategies (3-4 Yrs.)
+Risk reduction and mitigation Long term Strategies (5 Yrs. +) Risk reduction & Disaster Management Control Centre